shipth-is/cli/README.md

 ## `shipthis apple apiKey create`

-Creates an App Store Connect API in your Apple Developer account and saves the private key in your ShipThis account
+Creates an App Store Connect API Key in your Apple Developer account and saves the private key in your ShipThis account

 ```
 USAGE
-  $ shipthis apple apiKey create [-q] [-f]
+  $ shipthis apple apiKey create [-f] [-q]

 FLAGS
   -f, --force
   -q, --quiet  Avoid output except for interactions and errors

 DESCRIPTION
-  Creates an App Store Connect API in your Apple Developer account and saves the private key in your ShipThis account
+  Creates an App Store Connect API Key in your Apple Developer account and saves the private key in your ShipThis
+  account

 EXAMPLES
   $ shipthis apple apiKey create